boardfish/dissertation/contents/5-results-and-discussion.md

 viability, I am very satisfied with the quality of the product that I was able to make.

-As regards further work on the project, the initial scope included the below as ambitions.
-The existing framework should serve to make these straightforward to implement, but I lament that they could not be part of the final product.
+## Further Work

+The existing framework should serve to make the following features straightforward to implement.
+Security, basic stability, and social features take priority.
+Blacklight would be in a deployable state with features listed under **Immediate Priorities** - these would provide a stable experience with strong social links between users.
+Particularly, the increase in test coverage would make Blacklight a more stable platform on which to develop.

+### Initial Scope

+#### Immediate Priorities

+- **Pagination of outputs**
+- **>80% test coverage**
 - **Improvements to factors relating to authentication**, such as:
   - introducing two-factor authentication
   - permitting the use of social network accounts such as Facebook and Twitter for login.
 - **The ability for users to add others as friends**
   Doing so would allow users to track other users' activity on their timeline
+- **Leaderboards for each escape game**
 - **A timeline for logged-in users**
   This would show the aforementioned, alongside introducing new escape games that had opened in the vicinity of the user
+- **The ability to reorder photos on escape games and clear records**

+#### Additional Features

+- **Time recording and milestones for escape games**
+  Design and functionality would take strong inspiration from [LiveSplit](https://github.com/LiveSplit/LiveSplit), and escape game maintainers would have a method of completing these for enthusiasts who attend their rooms
+- **Metrics for maintainers**
+  Feedback on how many times their escape games and profile had been viewed recently
 - **Toggling of privacy on a user's profile per-field**
   e.g. visible to friends only or private

-- **Metrics for maintainers**
-  Feedback on how many times their escape games and profile had been viewed recently
-- **Time recording and milestones for escape games**
-  Design and functionality would take strong inspiration from [LiveSplit](https://github.com/LiveSplit/LiveSplit), and escape game maintainers would have a method of completing these for enthusiasts who attend their rooms
-- **The ability to reorder photos on escape games and clear records**
-- **Leaderboards for each escape game driven by the above**
-- **Pagination of outputs**
+### Further Ideas

 Many other ideas were discussed, but were not included in the original scope.
 These included the following:

+#### Immediate Priorities

-- **Additional measures to improve accessibility**
+- **Measures to include "in-home" escape games**
-  Blacklight's dark mode and use of the [Solarized](https://github.com/altercation/solarized) theme, which uses CIELAB [@ISO11664] to maintain readable color contrasts, encourages readability and visibility across the site.
-However, additional measures could have been taken to improve usability of the site with assistive technologies in line with the WAI-ARIA specification [@aria], particularly with regards to React-heavy views such as the Explore view.
-- **A searchable Google Maps view**
+  These features would be immediately vital due to the COVID-19 outbreak.
+They would aim to ensure that Blacklight would remain a viable product for use by the industry.
+Blacklight has caveats that make it inappropriate for the industry at present, such as some reliance on escape rooms having a physical location.
+These features would encompass:
+  - an additional filter to select only "in-home" escape-games or standard escape rooms
+  - further fields available to the `EscapeGame` model, such as a definitive `price`
+    This was omitted as a field in its own right in Blacklight, as 39% of escape rooms charge per team and 55% charge per person, with others pricing either via a *"base cost...plus an additional fee per player"*, or *"banded models"* in which groups of different sizes are charged differently.
+    [@nicholson2015peeking].
+Such a difference calls for at least two unique approaches to both collecting the data from, and representing the data to, the user.
 - **An extensive tagging system**
 - **Increased depth of filtering in the Explore view**
   Included with a view to allowing those with accessibility issues to quickly